Do you get enough vitamin B12? You’ll want to make sure that you do, in order to stay healthy.

 - Mental problems like depression, memory loss, or behavioral changes

 If you have pernicious anemia or have trouble absorbing vitamin B12, you'll need shots of this vitamin at first.
 You may need to keep getting these shots, take high doses of a supplement by mouth, or get it nasally after that.

 If you don’t eat animal products, you have options.
 You can change your diet to include vitamin B12-fortified grains, a supplement or B12 injections, or a high-dose oral vitamin B12 if you are deficient.

 Older adults who have a vitamin B12 deficiency should take a daily B12 supplement or a multivitamin that contains B12.

 For most people, treatment resolves the problem.
 But, any nerve damage that happened due to the deficiency could be permanent.

 Most people can prevent vitamin B12 deficiency by eating enough meat, poultry, seafood, dairy products, and eggs.

 If you don't eat animal products, or you have a medical condition that limits how well your body absorbs nutrients, you can take vitamin B12 in a multivitamin or other supplement and foods fortified with vitamin B12.

-If you choose to take vitamin B12 supplements, let your doctor know, so he or she can make sure they won't affect any medicines you're taking.
+If you choose to take vitamin B12 supplements, let your doctor know, so he or she can tell you how much you need, ormake sure they won't affect any medicines you're taking.